shps951023/Trace-Dapper.NET-Source-Code/README.md

 ## Dynamic Query

-With Dapper dynamic Query, you can save time in modifying class attributes in the early stages of development because the table structure is still `in tuning phase`, or it isn’t worth the extra effort to declare class lightweight requirements.
+With Dapper dynamic Query, you can save time in modifying class attributes in the early stages of development because the table structure is still `in fixing`, or it isn’t worth the extra effort to declare class lightweight requirements.

 Use POCO generator to quickly generate `
 Strong type` Class to strongly maintain when the table is stable, e.g [PocoClassGenerator](https://github.com/shps951023/PocoClassGenerator).